Restaurants & OSHA Chemical Safety: What to Know

 - Use lower shelves to store chemicals.
 Store liquid chemicals on lower shelves to avoid the risk of spills.

-- Latex gloves are often worn to protect the skin from hazardous chemicals.
+- Wear latex gloves to protect the skin from hazardous chemicals.
 However, some workers are allergic to latex, so non-latex gloves are recommended to prevent allergic reactions.

-As an employer OSHA requires you to have MSDS or Material Safety Data Sheets in place describing the dangers of the chemicals, contact info for the manufacturer, ingredients, chemical characteristics and more.
+As an employer OSHA requires you to have SDS or Safety Data Sheets in place describing the dangers of the chemicals, contact info for the manufacturer, ingredients, chemical characteristics and more.

 This labeling system makes up the foundation of OSHA’s required hazardous communication program.
 Other requirements of the program state an employer must: